 Looking for the best miles credit card in Singapore to maximise travel rewards in 2026?

-And if your priority is saving money overseas, not paying 3%+ FX fees, consider YouTrip, a multi-currency travel wallet with 0% FX fees.
+And if saving money matters more than earning miles, consider YouTrip, a multi-currency travel wallet with 0% FX fees that often saves more than miles cards earn.

 💜 Stay Up To Date: